eDrivers/eDriversMS/Revisions2/Rebuttal.md

 > - The reviewer is right about terminology issues: we loosely used certain terms such as *environmental drivers* in place of *drivers of environmental change*, and duplicated the terminology for other aspects of our work, such as *cumulative exposure regimes* and *threat complexes*; this awkwardly conveys our message.
 As such, we agree with the reviewer's comment and modified the manuscript to clarify the terminology used throughout the manuscript.

 > - However, we avoided categorizing drivers of environmental change using the DPSIR framework.
 While the framework is widely used globally, it has numerous shortcomings (*e.g.* Gari et al. 2015, 10.1016/j.ocecoaman.2014.11.013).
 Namely, the difficulties in properly defining the components of the framework, the unclear classification of exogenic or natural drivers like climate change, and the context-dependencies of framework categories.
 For example, Dempsey et al. (2018; 10.1016/j.ecolind.2016.12.011) found it more useful to classify drivers of change as exogenic or endogenic (see Elliot et al. 2011, 10.1016/j.marpolbul.2010.11.033) because the indicators they used could be classified differently depending on the context or ecosystem in which they were studied.
 As an example, hypoxic environments may be considered a state if the goal is to study the impacts of climate change on ecosystems, or a pressure if the goal is to study the impacts of climate change on benthic communities.
 Furthermore, the DPSIR framework is used to structure initiatives that evaluate the chain of causal links between driving forces and responses (Kristensen et al. 2014, National Environmental Research Institute, Denmark).
-We do not do such an analyses; we rather focus on the exposure of natural systems to drivers, intentionally omitting valued components and their responses (see answers to reviewer 1).
+We do not do such an analysis; we rather focus on the exposure of natural systems to drivers, intentionally omitting valued components and their responses (see answers to reviewer 1).
 We do not dispute the usefulness of the DPSIR framework; it has provided clarity and guidance for many case studies both in terrestrial and marine ecosystems, and could be used with the data-based indicators that we provide through the *eDrivers* initiative.
 We simply wish to avoid generating further confusion by articulating our work around a specific framework, or forcing categories on our layers that may change depending on a user's objective.
 As such, we propose the following modifications to the manuscript:

 > 1. We modified the definition in the introduction to: "*We broadly define drivers of environmental change (hereafter drivers) as any externality that affects environmental processes and disturbs natural systems*" (lines 84 to 87).